sky-map-team/stardroid/README.md

 should have a single line that looks like this: sdk.dir=<Path to your SDK>

+A quick way to generate it is using the Android tool.
+From the `app` directory:

+    android update project --target 1 --path .

 Executing 'ant clean debug' will build the binary.
 It will be located in the bin directory and will be named Stardroid-debug.apk.
 Make sure that your device can handle binaries that don't come from the market, and you